Looking for the best surf spots in Bali? In this article, I will walk you through my top recommendations on the best place to shred.

 Close-by is Greger beach which is accessible only by boat as the break is quite far off.
 The currents here can be quite strong so be cautious when paddling back.
 The resort itself is pretty stunning and is can be easily visited by paying a fee.

-Canggu
+10. Canggu

 We fell in love with this place and ended up renting a room here for a month.
 Our agenda?
 Surf and work all day!
 Canggu has 3 different breaks which you can find in Batu Bolong, Echo Beach, and Berawa Beach.
-Located just 10 kilometers of Denpasar town, Canggu is easily accessible and is a better option than over crowded Kuta Beach.

 As a surf spot, Canggu has a little bit of everything for everyone.
 Beginner rolling waves all the way to advanced barrels for experts.
 Be a bit weary as the reef can be a bit sharp during low tide.

-Surfing Lessons in Bali
+Best Time to Go Surfing in Bali

 Although the breaks somewhat terrified me, Tom was having the time of his life!
 We definitely recommend hitting up some of these spots while you’re there.
-Wishing you all awesome rides as you surf through some of the best surf spots in Bali.

 Want to read more about Indonesia?
 Check out the articles below